Gene variant connected with lung function and risk of COPD

 The research team first found that a functional variant in the promoter of the MMP12 gene was positively associated with the forced expiratory volume (FEV) in children with asthma.
 They also observed that this variant was associated with increased FEV in adult current and former smokers, but not in adults who had never smoked.
 Finally, they found an association between the same MMP12 gene variant and a reduced risk of COPD in adult cohorts.

-The study was partly based on the Swedish BAMSE cohort, and researchers from Karolinska Institutet contributed to the findings.
+The study was partly based on the Swedish BAMSE cohort, and researchers from Karolinska Institutet contributed to the findings, amongst them Erik Melén at the Institute of Environmental Medicine.
 The study was lead by researchers at Harvard Medical School and Brigham & Women's Hospital in the US.

 MMP12, lung function, and COPD in high-risk populations

 Hunninghake GM, Cho MH, Tesfaigzi Y et al.